SSDL-SNU/SNUPI/README.md

 # SNUPI
-  Structured Nucleic Acids Programming Interface is a multiscale analysis framework for nucleic acid nanostructures based on the finite element model with the geometric and mechanical properties of DNA characterized by molecular dynamics simulation.
+  Structured Nucleic Acids Programming Interface is a multiscale analysis framework for the design of nucleic acid nanostructures.
+It is based on the finite element model where the geometric and mechanical properties of structural DNA motifs are thoroughly characterized by molecular dynamics simulation.
 # Updates
   - v2.00 (2021/11/19)
     * Wireframe and topologically-closed circular design can be analyzed directly from caDNAno input files.